Configure First Hop Security

 switch(config)# copy running-config startup-config

-The mobility and duplicate detection logic for DHCP clients in FHS enabled VTEPs is same as BGP EVPN mobility and duplicate detection logic.
-However duplicate detection may happen in any of the VTEPs in non-FHS deployments.
-In the FHS deployments, the host duplicate will be detected always on a VTEP where DHCP binding entry is remote.
+The mobility and duplicate detection logic for DHCP clients in FHS-enabled VTEPs is the same as the BGP EVPN's mobility and duplicate detection logic.
+However, duplicate detection may happen in any of the VTEPs in non-FHS deployments.
+In FHS deployments, the host duplicate will always be detected on a VTEP where the DHCP binding entry is remote.

 Once the MAC or MAC-IP is permanently frozen, there is no auto recovery mechanism to re-initiate mobility or duplicate check sequences.
-To clear MAC and MAC-IP permanent freeze state, use the following commands:
+To clear MAC and MAC-IP permanent freeze state, use these commands:

 • For MAC: